 What does Solar-Active do?

-We offer unique educational resources and workshops in sustainable development, energy efficiency and renewable energy technologies, as well as a range of kits and components to help you learn about solar energy.
+We have developed unique STEM-based educational resources, workshops and projects for young engineering minds in sustainable development, energy efficiency and renewable energy technologies, as well as a range of working demonstrations to gain an understanding how solar energy works.

 Sales & Components